 - Flexi-hitch rated at 3-5 years’ lifetime

-- Very lightweight yet strong, with huge capacity.
+- Very lightweight yet strong, with large capacity.

-- Great pulling characteristics and effective, easy to operate ‘Flexi-hitch’ that allows the bike to be laid down and manoeuvred independently.
+- Great pulling characteristics and ‘Flexi-hitch’ that allows the bike to be laid down and manoeuvred independently.

-- Enormous flexibility offered by the open design and modular upgrades; even more so with some of the creative hacks found around the internet.
-E-bikes add even greater potential.
+- Flexibility offered by the open design and modular upgrades; even more so with some of the creative hacks found around the internet.

 - All components are replaceable.
-The spares we’ve required had been readily available in the UK prior to the current global supply chain issues.
+The spares we’ve required have been readily available in the UK.

-- Not supplied with a flag; I bought one online and fastened its holder with cable ties.
+- Not supplied with a flag.
 This is only an issue for on-road use but some kind of pre-engineered attachment point would be a useful addition to the kit.